Another Learning Experience

 If you arrive at university this year and find yourself settled and growing in a good student church, then that will be fantastic.
 But before you do that, why not take a second look at some of the other churches a little further afield?
 You may be pleasantly surprised at what you find.

-If you’re heading to university and would like to know which FIEC churches are close to your campus, head to our Church Search page.
+If you’re heading to university and would like to know which FIEC churches are nearby, visit our Church search page.